Deploying Cloudera in multiple AWS availability zones

 Use cases

-A multi-AZ Data Lake and FreeIPA constitute a resilient environment that provides a solid basis for multi-AZ Data Hubs and CDP data services.
-Data Hubs and CDP data services depend on the FreeIPA instance in the Data Lake to provide DNS resolution.
+A multi-AZ Data Lake and FreeIPA constitute a resilient environment that provides a solid basis for multi-AZ Data Hubs and Cloudera data services.
+Data Hubs and Cloudera data services depend on the FreeIPA instance in the Data Lake to provide DNS resolution.
 Deploying FreeIPA across multiple availability zones ensures that critical DNS resolution is available in the event of an availability zone outage.
-Furthermore, a medium duty or enterprise Data Lake provides high availability, and additional compute and memory resources for key SDX services and is recommended for production workloads.
+Furthermore, an enterprise Data Lake provides high availability, and additional compute and memory resources for key SDX services and is recommended for production workloads.

-Deploying your Data Hubs across multiple availability zones is key if your mission-critical applications depend on HBase and Kafka.
+Deploying your Cloudera Data Hub clusters across multiple availability zones is key if your mission-critical applications depend on HBase and Kafka.
 Multiple availability zone deployment for operational workloads is considered best practice by the cloud vendors.
 It ensures that your applications can continue to run in the event of a single availability zone outage.

 When an entire availability zone fails, HBase automatically rebalances regions among the remaining instances in the cluster to maintain availability.
 The write-ahead log (WAL), which is replicated across the three availability zones is automatically replayed by the newly assigned region servers in other availability zones to ensure writes to the database are not lost.